wei0831/SimpleCatalog_EC2/README.md

 # Generate Key at local
 ssh-keygen your_key

-# copy and paste your public key into the document
+# copy and paste your public key into the document "authorized_keys"
 cat ~/.ssh/your_key.pub
 ```

 Change SSH port from 22 to 2200
 ```
 sudo vi /etc/ssh/sshd_config
+# Save by entering :wq command
 ```

 Config UFW (firewall)